soyaenthusiast/cincau-intro/README.md

 ## :cowboy_hat_face: Who is me?
 Hi!
 My name is Faris and I am a graduated Chemical Engineer now an aspiring Data Freak.
 I love working with data, tossing data around, enriching and delivering value with the data that I have.
-Working from ingestion, to manipulation and finally visualisation.
+Working from ingestion, to manipulation, to visualisation and finally stakeholder/client delivery.

 Used to study and crack my head to solve formulas, numbers and ```f(x)-ses``` with no meaning for the sake of grades -- now I use data generated from formulas to guide decisions worth thousands of monetary/non-monetary value.